MomentisDocs/trenza-bi-docs/index.md

 #### [Inventory On Hand](pages/inventory-on-hand.md)

-Analyze the aging of the on hand inventory using several filters
+Analyze the aging of the on hand inventory using several filters.

 ![Image](assets/img/inventory-inventory-on-hand.png)